 UX / UI What now?

 UI stands for 'User Interaction' also known as Interaction Design.
-It is the application of the interations and the design.
-The polishing, fine-tuning and bringing the product to life.
+It is - as it says on the tin - the application of the interations and the design.
+The polishing, fine-tuning and the bringing to life.
 Think of it as the icing on the cake, and more.
 It's the icing, decoration and presentation as well.
 And because of the clever and thoughtful (UX) baking process, it feels free to stand out front and represent the entire cake because it knows it can rely on the total eating experience to do it proud.

 The Internet is full of bad user experiences and this is not because of neglect or malice on the part of website owners, it's more to do the the nature of the medium, as constantly advancing technology can leave older websites behind, often way behind.